Why Germany's political crisis is 'bad news for Europe'

 A new election may produce an equally awkward situation, with polls so far suggesting results would be similar to last time.

-While Germany’s power vacuum is unusual, Merkel’s difficulties are not a political revolution in the mold of the Brexit referendum or the victory of President Donald Trump, Dirsus said.
+While Germany’s power vacuum is unusual, Merkel’s difficulties are not a political revolution in the mold of the Brexit referendum or the victory of President Donald Trump, said Dirsus, the political scientist.

 “This is not a seismic shift.
 It’s a sign that Germany is becoming a bit more normal.
 All around us in Europe we have a certain amount of political instability.
 Now we are becoming a more normal European country.”